 Probe Into Issues Unrelated To Ads

-If your return on ad spends (ROAS) is low, but sales are high, it could mean that you’re selling a product at the incorrect price.
+If your return on ad spending (ROAS) is low, but sales are high, it could mean that you’re selling a product at the incorrect price.
 Or if CTR is high and ROAS isn’t as great, this implies either of these things:

 - The ad’s copy is misleading